ipr-cnrs/sssd/README.md

 This role will :
 * Install needed packages to provide `sssd`.
 * Manage the default `sssd` configuration file (`/etc/sssd/sssd.conf`).
-* Create an additionnal configuration file to only store the bind_password (`/etc/sssd/conf.d/domain.bind.conf`).
+* Create an additional configuration file to only store the bind_password (`/etc/sssd/conf.d/domain.bind.conf`).
 * Remove `sss` directive for `sudoers` in `/etc/nsswitch.conf` file.
 * Manage `sssd` service.